usaid-cs/yesterday-i-learned/random.md

 - Humanoid robots can be called Androids.
 Female-like robots can be called Gynoids.
 - The last IE6 release came out in 2008 (2008-05-05).
 IE6 is called _Microsoft_ Internet Explorer and IE7 is called _Windows_ Internet Explorer.
 - All Islam-regulated methods of destroying copies of the Quran involves making the words illegible.
-- In the film The Day After Tomorrow, the main protagonist had no gloves on during the majority of the film, grabbing frozen metal ladders with ease, even as the temperature dropped to -150 degrees Celsius.
 - Airlines tell you to put your seat upright during landing, possibly only so that they don't need to fix the seats for their next shift.
 - Once lost, black luggage bags are basically lost forever.
 Don't use ribbons as a form of differentiation---they can jam the bag belt.
 Use colourful duct tape instead.
 - If you change your phone number, ANYONE now with your old phone number will be able to read ALL your unmigrated WhatsApp messages.
 Source: You managed to read someone's stale messages by ordering a travel SIM.